GK72/nexus/README.md

 # Nexus Library

-Personal project with all kinds of developer configuration, tools and a modern C++ library; a collection of knowledge.
+Personal project with all kinds of developer configuration, tools, experimental codes; a collection of knowledge.

 # Coding and styleguide